coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

-*No Gravity:* Individuals on a plane with this trait merely float in space, unless other resources are available to provide a direction for gravity's pull.
+*No Gravity:* Individuals on a plane with this trait merely float in space, unless other resources are available to provide a direction for gravity’s pull.

-*Objective Directional Gravity:* The strength of gravity on a plane with this trait is the same as on the Material Plane, but the direction is not the traditional "down" toward the ground.
+*Objective Directional Gravity:* The strength of gravity on a plane with this trait is the same as on the Material Plane, but the direction is not the traditional “down” toward the ground.
 It may be down toward any solid object, at an angle to the surface of the plane itself, or even upward.

 In addition, objective directional gravity may change from place to place.
-The direction of "down" may vary.
+The direction of “down” may vary.

-*Subjective Directional Gravity:* The strength of gravity on a plane with this trait is the same as on the Material Plane, but each individual chooses the direction of gravity's pull.
+*Subjective Directional Gravity:* The strength of gravity on a plane with this trait is the same as on the Material Plane, but each individual chooses the direction of gravity’s pull.
 Such a plane has no gravity for unattended objects and nonsentient creatures.
-This sort of environment can be very disorienting to the newcomer, but is common on "weightless" planes.
+This sort of environment can be very disorienting to the newcomer, but is common on “weightless” planes.

-Characters on a plane with subjective directional gravity can move normally along a solid surface by imagining "down" near their feet.
-If suspended in midair, a character "flies" by merely choosing a "down" direction and "falling" that way.
-Under such a procedure, an individual "falls" 150 feet in the first round and 300 feet in each succeeding round.
+Characters on a plane with subjective directional gravity can move normally along a solid surface by imagining “down” near their feet.
+If suspended in midair, a character “flies” by merely choosing a “down” direction and “falling” that way.
+Under such a procedure, an individual “falls” 150 feet in the first round and 300 feet in each succeeding round.
 Movement is straight-line only.
-In order to stop, one has to slow one's movement by changing the designated "down" direction (again, moving 150 feet in the new direction in the first round and 300 feet per round thereafter).
+In order to stop, one has to slow one’s movement by changing the designated “down” direction (again, moving 150 feet in the new direction in the first round and 300 feet per round thereafter).